Reigate College Reigate College

 Experience live theatre for yourself

 In order to understand live theatre, there’s nothing like watching it for yourself!
-Right now, there are so many live stage performances available to watch through YouTube and elsewhere, so watch them – and as many as you can!
+There are so many live stage performances available to watch through YouTube and elsewhere, so watch them – and as many as you can!

 As you watch more performances in a variety of genres (plays, musicals, classical productions etc.), you should begin to build up an understanding of contrast in live theatre.